msupply-foundation/react-native-data-table/README.md

 ## DEPRECATED

 Unfortunately we've stopped development of react-native apps at The mSupply Foundation, and thus this repo hasn't been maintained in a long time. react-native is amazing!
 We just had some unique requirements where we felt we could do better with rust and reactjs.
-As much as we've aspired to one day give this repo TLC, it hasn't happened so to transparently, we're finally putting this notice up.
+As much as we've aspired to one day give this repo TLC, it hasn't happened so to be transparent we're finally putting this notice up.
 Sorry for the dead end!

 ## Installation